-The available evidence indicates that bottom towed gears are a risk to the condition of rocky reef, boulder reef and cobble reef, and the benthic communities associated with moderate and high energy circalittoral rock.
-Although hard rocky substrates themselves may be resistant to physical damage, bottom towed gears can damage and remove attached epifauna, and alter the habitat by breaking down and moving rocks and boulders.
-Despite limited empirical studies, the available literature suggests that subtidal rocky habitats, including cobble and boulder reef, are at risk of significant impacts from bottom towed gears21.
+The available evidence indicates that bottom towed gear is a risk to the condition of rocky reef, boulder reef and cobble reef, and the benthic communities associated with moderate and high energy circalittoral rock.
+Although hard rocky substrates themselves may be resistant to physical damage, bottom towed gear can damage and remove attached epifauna and alter the habitat by breaking down and moving rocks and boulders.
+Despite limited empirical studies, the available literature suggests that subtidal rocky habitats, including cobble and boulder reef, are at risk of significant impacts from bottom towed gear (Defra, 2014a).
 Circalittoral rock habitats have significant overlaps with Annex I reef: rocky habitats, which allow for the use of the same approach.
-However, it should be noted that as rocky habitats are highly variable and some rocky reef communities (e.g. highly exposed to energy) may be more resilient to bottom towed gear impacts21.
+However, it should be noted that as rocky habitats are highly variable and some rocky reef communities (for example, those highly exposed to energy) may be more resilient to bottom towed gear impacts (Defra, 2014a).